jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 #### Test Context
 This is information known only by `openshift-tests` as a part of orchestrating test execution.
-It includes information like the random seed being used for test execution planning as the number of times a test has been run against a cluster.
+It includes information like the random seed being used for test execution planning and the number of times a test has been run against a cluster.

 Rarely, Component Readiness may analyze results using these dimensions to, for example, determine that different runs of the same test on the same cluster behave differently